 Symptoms of fully fledged postpartum PTSD might include intrusive re-experiencing of a past traumatic event (which in this case may have been the childbirth itself, shortly after or events leading up to going to the hospital), flashbacks or nightmares, avoidance of stimuli associated with the event, persistent increased arousal (irritability, difficulty sleeping, hyper-vigilance, exaggerated startle response), anxiety and panic attacks, and feeling a sense detachment.

 What I often see in my practice is that women who have had a difficult labor don’t necessarily have the flashbacks and nightmares but they are left with persistent anxiety and hypervigilance about potential harmful things happening in the future or guilt and regret about how labor turned out.
+If you have had a traumatic labor and would like to read more about this topic, please read my article When Your Childbirth Wasn’t What You Hoped For towards the bottom of this page.

 After reading this article do any of these feelings seem familiar?
 What I really want you to take away from reading this is that pregnancy and postpartum anxiety is much more common that you think it is.
 Many of the women you know have probably experienced the same thing but just don’t talk about it and struggle on.